vipers-web-design/private-repo-readme/feedverse-README.md

 - :heavy_check_mark: Shows wall posts you wrote and recieved
 - :heavy_check_mark: Shows how many likes you gave and received
 - :heavy_check_mark: Shows how many comments you've written and gotten
-- [ ] Shows how many shares you've made and how many posts were shared
+- :pencil: Shows how many shares you've made and how many posts were shared

 ### Settings
 ##### (Kind of following Facebook's flow)